Van Gogh's masterpieces light up Wellington's waterfront

 Dent said they have had to refund some tickets but resales have bounced back quickly.

-Based on current numbers, about 35 per cent of visitors are expected to be out of towners.
+Based on current numbers, about 35 per cent of visitors are expected to be out-of-towners.

 "We're talking millions of dollars into the Wellington economy," Dent said.